grapestone5321/Kaggle-Reading-Group/README.md

 Join Kaggle Data Scientist Rachael as she reads through an NLP paper!
 Today's paper is "Attention is All You Need" (Vaswani et al 2017).

-You can find a copy here: https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf
+You can find a copy here 15.: https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf

 ### 36. Attention is all You Need (Pt.
 2) | Kaggle